ethereumpos/docs/source/index.html.md

 # Introduction

-Welcome to the ETH Process API!
+Welcome to the Ethereum POS API!
 This documentation covers everything you need to know about accepting ethereum for your application.
 You'll be able to create orders, retrieve order information, and get your account history.

-ETH Process has a pretty basic transaction system.
+Ethereum POS has a pretty basic transaction system.

 1. Application creates new order for customer
 2. Customer pays QR code Ethereum address
 3. Successful alert for customer letting them know they paid. (expires in 15 minutes)
 4. Application receives a POST to callback URL of order information and transaction ID.
-5. ETH Process waits for 12 confirmations then sends entire wallet balance to your Ethereum address.
+5. Ethereum POS waits for 12 confirmations then sends entire wallet balance to your Ethereum address.
 7. Another POST request to your application's callback URL.

 We have language bindings in cURL, Golang, and in jQuery.
 You can view code examples in the dark area to the right, and you can switch the programming language of the examples with the tabs in the top right.

-ETH Process is currently in the process of making the transaction callback process a seamless and transparent process.
-The plan is to have the customer pay directly to ETH Process Contract with data to include your Ethereum address, order ID and callback information.
+Ethereum POS is currently in the process of making the transaction callback process a seamless and transparent process.
+The plan is to have the customer pay directly to Ethereum POS Contract with data to include your Ethereum address, order ID and callback information.
 Once you've collected your funds into your account inside of the contract, you'll be able to withdraw directly from contract, thus reducing the transaction fee each time a payment is transmitted.

 ### Production API Endpoint (Ethereum Blockchain ETH)
 `https://api.ethereumpos.com`